Glenn and Melinda Adams Service Project of the Year Award

 Distinguished Eagle Scout and Past President of the National Eagle Scout Association

 Nominations for the Award

-- An Eagle Scout, his parents, or any registered BSA volunteer (with the Eagle Scout’s permission) may submit Eagle Scout service projects for consideration.
+- An Eagle Scout, his parents, or any registered BSA volunteer (with the Eagle Scout’s permission) may submit Eagle Scout service projects to their local council’s NESA committee for consideration.

 - The Eagle Scout must have passed their Eagle Board of Review between January 1- December 31.